Skip to Main Content

 undefinedMy Next Move is an interactive tool for job seekers and students to learn more about their career options.
 My Next Move has tasks, skills, salary information, and more for over 900 different careers.
 Users can find careers through keyword search; by browsing industries that employ different types of workers; or through the O*NET Interest Profiler, a tool that offers personalized career suggestions based on a person's interests and level of work experience.

 undefinedCareerOneStop is the flagship career, training, and job search website for the U.S. Department of Labor.
 The website serves job seekers, businesses, students, and career advisors with a variety of free online tools, information and resources.
 It also connects you to the local American Job Center, the Pikes Peak Workforce Center.
+Information also available in Spanish.

-This is a Google Applied Digital Skills video based learning path that will take you through the steps necessary to create and follow through with a job search plan.
+This is a Google Applied Digital Skills video-based learning path that will take you through the steps necessary to create and follow through with a job search plan.
 By the end of the lesson, learners will

 • Create and share a job guide with tips and ideas for finding a job in your area